 Each month, we take a look back at the drowning stats from across the nation.
+These are the drowning stats for October 2019.
 These numbers and detailed maps, brought to you by our friends at USA Swimming, tell us about the trends and patterns related to drowning incidents.

 According to these documents, some months are better than others.
 Unfortunately, we have some bad news for October.
 As it turns out, the rate of teen drownings was the highest for any October since USA Swimming first began tracking in 2009.

 Let’s take a closer look.

 Most of our regular readers should be familiar with these drowning stats.
 At Life Saver Pool Fence, we are always interested in sharing this information.
 With such accurate accounts of the drowning rates, we can begin to see patterns over time.
 For instance, a marked increase in drownings can signify a gap in our collective knowledge; there may be a safety lesson that we’ve overlooked.
 With close analysis, USA Swimming’s monthly drowning stats allow us to focus our attention on particular successes and failures that are trending and work to correct them.

 USA Swimming’s chart below compares this October’s numbers to previous October statistics going back to the year 2009.As always, this basic chart focuses on four key age groups and how they are affected by drowning:

 - Adults, meaning anyone older than teens